Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-7-platforms.md

 ### Autistic Applications ###

-Ngnghm was starting to get familiar with Human computer systems, and the few end-user applications that he was using daily.
+Ann was starting to get familiar with Human computer systems, and the few end-user applications that he was using daily.
-He noticed that a certain class of applications was quite reminiscent of software that existed in Houyhnhnm computing systems, at least superficially: self-contained end-user applications, such as
+She noticed that a certain class of applications was quite reminiscent of software that existed in Houyhnhnm computing systems, at least superficially: self-contained end-user applications, such as